Computer Sciences : Patents

 - Patent documents in the language of the issuing country; >5 million have a searchable English abstract

 - Includes US patents and applications searchable by keyword in title and abstract

 - Patent images are in PDF

-- Save selected results in "My Patent List" or download to Excel spreadsheet
+- Save selected results (up to 500 per search) in "My Patent List" or download to Excel spreadsheet

 - Keyword searching of all US patents from 1790 to present & US applications 2001 to present (update frequency unknown)